DXF layers are reflected as Blender groups. This importer uses a general purpose DXF library called “dxfgrabber”.

 10, newline, whitespace, whitespace, NUMBER, newline, 20, newline, whitespace, whitespace, NUMBER, newline, 30, newline, whitespace, whitespace, NUMBER

 NUMBERwill be most likely your coordinates.
-Probably you can tell from the format and/or the range of the coordinates which coordinate system it should be.
+You can probably tell from the format and/or the range of the coordinates which coordinate system it should be.

 Object matrix: extrusion (